-The U.S. Department of Health and Human Services (HHS) estimates that 220,000 United States Military veterans, and other military personnel have sustained asbestos exposure between World War II and the early 1980s.
+The U.S. Department of Health and Human Services (HHS) estimates that 220,000 United States Military veterans, and other personnel have sustained asbestos exposure in the military between World War II and the early 1980s.
 Veteran asbestos exposure can result in serious health consequences and fatal diseases.

 It is vital to understand that if you or a loved one experienced asbestos exposure in the Military and were subsequently diagnosed with certain medical conditions, you can file a claim for compensation related to your financial and physical losses.
 Speaking with an asbestos exposure lawyer as soon as possible will help you understand your legal options.